polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0.0/getting-started/index.md

 ## Tutorials

-We have created many end to end tutorials to help you learn about the different parts of Substrate.
-Go to [Tutorials](/tutorials/) page and start building today!
+We have created many end-to-end tutorials to help you learn about the different parts of Substrate.
+Go to the [Tutorials](/tutorials/) page and start building today!

 ## Products

 Within the Substrate ecosystem, you can build blockchains, smart contracts, and even user interfaces!
-Here is a quick overview of the different products which comprise this space:
+Here is a quick overview of the different products that comprise this space:

-* [Substrate](https://github.com/paritytech/substrate): A next generation blockchain development framework built using WebAssembly, Libp2p and GRANDPA Consensus.
+* [Substrate](https://github.com/paritytech/substrate): A next generation blockchain development framework built using WebAssembly, Libp2p, and GRANDPA consensus.
-* [ink!](https://github.com/paritytech/ink): A Rust based eDSL for building WebAssembly smart contracts compatible with Substrate's Contract module.
+* [ink!](https://github.com/paritytech/ink): A Rust-based eDSL for building WebAssembly smart contracts compatible with Substrate's Contracts module.
 * [Polkadot-JS/API](https://github.com/polkadot-js/api): Promise and RxJS APIs for interacting with Substrate-based chains via RPC calls.
 * [Polkadot-JS/Apps](https://github.com/polkadot-js/apps): A basic UI for interacting with all features of a Substrate node.
 Powered by Polkadot-JS/API.
 * [oo7-substrate](https://github.com/paritytech/oo7/tree/master/packages/oo7-substrate): A ReactJS based API for interacting with Substrate-based chains via RPC Calls.
 Also known as the "Bonds" library.
-* [Substrate UI](https://github.com/paritytech/substrate-ui): A basic ReactJS based UI built for quickly building new interfaces for Substrate chains.
+* [Substrate UI](https://github.com/paritytech/substrate-ui): A basic ReactJS-based UI built for quickly building new interfaces for Substrate chains.
 Powered by oo7-substrate.

 ## Join the Community